Facebook shouldn’t block you from finding friends on competitors

 Here are few of examples of times Facebook has cut off competitors from its graph:

-- Voxer was one of the hottest messaging apps of 2012, climbing the charts and raising a $30 million round with its walkie-talkie style functionality.
+- Voxer was one of the hottest messaging apps of 2012, climbing the charts and raising a $30 million round with its walkie-talkie-style functionality.
 In early January 2013, Facebook copied Voxer by adding voice messaging into Messenger.
 Two weeks later, Facebook cut off Voxer’s Find Friends access.
 Voxer CEO Tom Katis told me at the time that Facebook stated his app with tens of millions of users was a “competitive social network” and wasn’t sharing content back to Facebook.
-Katis told us he though that was hypocritical.
-By June, Voxer had pivoted towards business communications, tumbling down the app charts and leaving Facebook Messenger to thrive.
+Katis told us he thought that was hypocritical.
+By June, Voxer had pivoted toward business communications, tumbling down the app charts and leaving Facebook Messenger to thrive.

 - MessageMe had a well-built chat app that was growing quickly after launching in 2013, posing a threat to Facebook Messenger.
 Shortly before reaching 1 million users, Facebook cut off MessageMe‘s Find Friends access.
 The app ended up selling for a paltry double-digit millions price tag to Yahoo before disintegrating.